 Atlas : The Archaeology of an Imaginary City (Dung Kai Cheung)

-Patrick Cheng-Chun Hwang is an Associate Professor in the Department of Architecture at the National Cheng Kung University.
-He is a licensed architect in the United States and an educator whose teaching and research examine the points of intersection between drawing, architecture, and the politics of the city.
-His recent publications include “Drawing the Line” in JAE (2022), and “Inclusive Disegno: From Individual to Collective Competency” in Ardeth (2023).
-Patrick is a Taiwanese-American educated at the Rhode Island School of Design and Columbia University and is licensed in the United States.
-Since 1997, he has practiced architecture in the U.S., Europe, and Asia.
-His recent project with HLArchitects was exhibited at the 15th Venice Biennale Hong Kong Exhibition.
-He has taught at the University of Arizona, the Delft University of Technology, and the Chinese University of Hong Kong.
+Patrick is a Taiwanese American educated at the Rhode Island School of Design and Columbia University, and he is licensed to practice architecture in the United States.
+Since 1997, he has practiced architecture in the United States, Europe, and Asia.
+His recent project with HLArchitects was exhibited at the 19th Venice Biennale Taiwan Exhibition and the 15th Venice Biennale Hong Kong Exhibition.
+He has taught and coordinated design studios at all levels, from pre-college to master’s programs.
+Previously, Patrick taught at the University of Arizona, Delft University of Technology, and the Chinese University of Hong Kong.

 CONTACT